i-celeste-aurora/m-ailabs-dataset/README.md

 If you have any questions, please feel free to contact me here or on Fediverse.

-As of October 2018, this data is provided courtesy of [Imdat Celeste](https://tau-ceti.space/@ics).
+As of October 2018, this data is provided courtesy of [I. Celeste Aurora](https://tau-ceti.space/@ics).

 Any license restrictions you may find in downloaded data is removed herewith, only valid license (which is even more free than before) is shown above.